Do I Need a Probate Solicitor?

-If you have been named as an Executor in a Will, it is really important to understand exactly what this means for you and what is involved in the Probate process.
+If you have been named as an Executor in a Will in England or Wales, it is very important to understand exactly what the role of Executor means for you and what is involved in the Probate process.

-You will need to make a valuation of the estate, once all of these debts and monies are settled, in order to decide if Inheritance Tax is payable.
-The current Inheritance Tax threshold is £325,000 but there are many factors involved in the calculation of Inheritance Tax, including lifetime gifts.
+You will need to make a valuation of the Estate, once all of these debts and monies are settled, in order to decide if Inheritance Tax is payable to HMRC.
+The current Inheritance Tax threshold is £325,000 (in 2015) but there are many factors involved in the calculation of Inheritance Tax, including lifetime gifts.

 Emotional Impact – There is no denying that there will be an emotional impact on you following the loss of a loved one or family member.
 This can result in you not wanting to focus on the issues you are facing in the Probate process.
 Instructing a Probate Solicitor can take all of the pressure away from you so you can concentrate on what is important to you at this sad time.